 Your application will be reviewed as soon as all of these items are received by Undergraduate Admissions.

-For questions regarding admission for home school students, please contact Nicole Sumrall at 480-965-6427 or email [email protected].
+For questions regarding admission for home school students, please contact Nicole Sumrall at 480-262-6009 or email email@example.com.

 Admission to Barrett, the Honors College